SpotlightKid/talk-sonoj-2023/presentation.md

 Need help with:

 * Using synthesizers and sound programming,
-* composing, rcording and production
+* composing, recording and production
 * ... or software development?

 <chris@chrisarndt.de>